Eket: History

 Eket Division continued to be administered as a Division under Calabar Province until the 1950s when Eket Division came under Uyo Province in the Eastern Region.

 In the mid-1950s Mr Keith Arrowsmith was the Divisional Officer (DO) for Eket.
-In his book "Bush Paths" he reported on a conversation he had with the then Premier of Eastern Region, Dr Nnamdi Azikiwe, who informed him that the first trial of county council elections in the Eastern Region of Nigeria would be conducted in Eket in 1955.
+In his 1991 book Bush Paths he reported on a conversation he had with the then Premier of Eastern Region, Dr Nnamdi Azikiwe, who informed him that the first trial of county council elections in the Eastern Region of Nigeria would be conducted in Eket in 1955.

 At the creation of the defunct South Eastern State on May 27, 1967, Eket became one of the 10 Divisions of the new State before additional Divisions were created in August 1970.
 In the 1970 exercise, Oron Division was created while Nsit Ubim was included in the new Etinan Division.
+Both areas were formerly under Eket Division.
 Under the 1976 Local Government Reforms carried out by the Federal Government of Nigeria, Eket Division became one of the 301 Local Government Areas in the country.

 During the Second Republic (October 1, 1979 – December 31, 1983), the various State Governments embarked on the creation of new local government areas.
 In the then Cross River State, the Government of Dr Clement Isong split Eket Local Government into five Local Government Areas, namely Eket, Uquo, Ibeno/Edor, Onnion Nung Ndem and Awa/Ikot Akpan Ntembom Local Government Areas.
 With the military take-over of the Federal Government of Nigeria on December 31, 1983, the newly created local government areas were abolished and Eket Local Government Area returned to what it was in 1976.
 The Military Government of Generals Ibrahim Babangida and Sanni Abacha created new local government areas in 1989, 1991 and 1996 and Eket was again split into Eket, Onna, Esit Eket and Ibeno Local Government Areas.

 Climate

 Eket experiences tropical weather conditions.
 In Eket, there is heavy rainfall every year.
 The Köppen and Geiger classification for this climate is Af.
-According to the information available, the mean annual temperature recorded in Eket is 25.9 °C | 78.6 °F. Every year, there is about 3675 mm | 144.7 inch of rainfall.
+According to the information available, the mean annual temperature recorded in Eket is 25.9 °C or 78.6 °F. Every year, there is about 3675 mm or 144.7 in of rainfall.

 Eket has a mild climate, and summers are difficult to pin down.
 January, February, March, April, May, November, and December are the ideal months to travel.